Terms and Conditions

 - the Products or Services are proven to be of unsatisfactory quality.

-9.8 Whilst we make reasonable efforts to ensure the accuracy of Course Materials, we do not represent, warrant or guarantee that the Course Materials will be error free.
+9.8 Whilst we make reasonable efforts to ensure the accuracy of Course Materials, we do not represent, warrant or guarantee that the Course Materials will be error-free.

-9.11 We shall have no responsibility or liability to you for your inability to access the Online Learning System/Learning Portal due to issues beyond our control, such as the speed of your modem (or other connection devices used), your use of third party security software or firewall/proxy servers, or the performance levels of your internet Service provider.
+9.11 We shall have no responsibility or liability to you for your inability to access the Online Learning System/Learning Portal due to issues beyond our control, such as the speed of your modem (or other connection devices used), your use of third-party security software or firewall/proxy servers, or the performance levels of your Internet Service provider.

-9.12 We will reasonably endeavour to ensure that whilst you are enrolled on a Course, the Course Materials will be available to you via the Online Learning System/Learning Portal on an uninterrupted basis save for:
+9.12 We will reasonably endeavor to ensure that whilst you are enrolled on a Course, the Course Materials will be available to you via the Online Learning System/Learning Portal on an uninterrupted basis save for:

 - additional downtime measured on a monthly basis not exceeding 3% of all other time during that month; or

 10.1 Products or Services are delivered within a maximum of 3-5 days from the day you place an Order to purchase the Products or Services.

 10.2 Delivery of login details will be made to the email address stipulated in your order.
 You must ensure that the email address provided is correct.